-The Prévost sign refers to deviation of the eyes away from the hemiparesis in acute cortical hemiparetic stroke.
-Therefore, the eyes are deviated towards the involved hemisphere and may be exaggerated when the head is turned in the same direction.
-It is most pronounced with non-dominant hemisphere (thus right) lesions.
+In a hemispheric stroke, the eyes usually deviate towards the lesion (away from the hemiparesis).
+The degree of deviation may be exaggerated when the head is turned in the same direction.
+It is most pronounced with non-dominant hemisphere (thus right) lesions 2-3.

 History and etymology